White House State Ballroom: Planning

+Architect James McCrery II, founder and principal of McCrery Architects, was hired on July 13, 2025, by Trump.
 Plans for the ballroom, to be built alongside a "modernized" East Wing, were announced by the White House on July 31, 2025.
 Even though the existing building was later demolished, Trump said the ballroom being constructed "won't interfere with the current building", would not be "touching it", and would pay "total respect to the existing building, which I'm the biggest fan of".

-The Washington Post reported in August that the project had not yet been submitted for review to the National Capital Planning Commission (NCPC) as required by federal law, and that such approvals often took years.
+In July 2025, Trump appointed three loyalists to the National Capital Planning Commission (NCPC) including his former personal lawyer Will Scharf as chair.
+The Washington Post reported in August that the project had not yet been submitted for review to the NCPC as required by federal law, and that such approvals often took years.
 The administration claimed that a 1964 executive order allowed the president to bypass the commission, but after a Post reporter pointed out the legal requirement, the White House said the commission "will be a part of that process at the appropriate time".

-A consortium lead by Clark Construction was awarded the US$200M contract in August 2025.
+A consortium led by Clark Construction was awarded the US$200M contract in August 2025.
 In September, with plans for the ballroom still not submitted, commission chair Will Scharf clarified during a public meeting of the NCPC that the approval process is only required for construction, not demolition or site preparation work.
-Initially expected to seat 650, in September Trump said this had been revised upward to 900, and in October he said it will be able to hold 999 people.
+Initially expected to seat 650, in September Trump said this had been revised upward to 900, and in October he said it would be able to hold 999 people.

+In October 2025, Trump fired all six members of the U.S. Commission of Fine Arts which would have advised on the project, and a White House official told USA Today they would be replaced with new members "more aligned with President Trump's America First Policies".
+The National Park Service completed an environmental assessment in late August that found "no significant impact" but noted that it would likely create "a visual imbalance" with the rest of the White House.
+The document was not made available to the public until it was revealed in court documents in December.
+Following its reveal, health experts interviewed by E&E News reported that the plan did not make any mention of asbestos remediation work during the demolition, and former NPS director Jon Jarvis stated there should have been a more in-depth environmental impact statement that would have required a public review period under the National Environmental Policy Act.